Florida's 1st congressional district: Characteristics

 The district's conservatism is not limited to national politics.
 Since 1994, Republicans have dominated elections at the state and local levels.
 Graham is the last Democrat to have won it in a statewide race.
 In much of the district, there are now no elected Democrats above the county level.

-The area comprising the 1st District has maintained a large military presence ever since John Quincy Adams persuaded Spain to sell Florida to the United States in 1819, in part to gain a deepwater port at Pensacola.
 The U.S. Air Force also has a large presence in Eglin Air Force Base, which is economically important to the district.
 Slightly under 14,000 people are employed at the base, which is one of the largest air bases in the world and has approximately 100000 sqmi of airspace stretching over the Gulf of Mexico to the Florida Keys.
 Hurlburt Field is an auxiliary field at Eglin AFB and is the location of the Air Force Special Operations Command.
 Eglin AFB spreads over three counties.
 Pensacola Naval Air Station was the first Navy base devoted to the specific purpose of aviation, and is the home of the Blue Angels.
 Saufley Field, used for training, is slightly north of Pensacola NAS.

 A large number of veterans who retire relocate to this district.
 Tourism, particularly in Navarre, Pensacola Beach, and Destin, is a major economic activity.